BBG Watch Commentary

 Former Secretary of State Hillary Clinton, who was an ex officio BBG member, once described BBG international media outreach as “defunct” and stated that the United States “is losing the information war.”
 Under a strategic plan developed by IBB executives, all direct Voice of America radio and satellite TV broadcasts to Russia were terminated in 2008, just two weeks before the Kremlin’s military incursion into Georgia.
 They have also tried, but unsuccessfully, to end VOA radio and TV broadcasts to China and VOA radio broadcasts to Tibet.
 They had terminated VOA Ukrainian radio broadcasts and rebroadcasts of Radio Liberty Russian programs on affiliate stations in eastern Ukraine.

-While IBB does not directly influence news reporting, its strategic planning and marketing policies have resulted in the de-emphasis of news reporting by Voice of America executives and expansion of non-political features, including dozens of reports on the British royal family and a video for Pakistan showing a blood-thirsty zombie character dressed as Uncle Sam attacking a Pakistani.
+While IBB does not directly influence news reporting, its strategic planning and marketing policies have resulted in the de-emphasis of news reporting by Voice of America executives and the expansion of non-political features, including dozens of reports on the British royal family and a video for Pakistan showing a blood-thirsty zombie character dressed as Uncle Sam attacking a Pakistani.
 These reports were designed to increase VOA’s online and television audience but instead exposed the organization to ridicule in the U.S. and abroad.

 Both IBB and VOA executives failed to respond adequately to the latest crisis in Ukraine.
 VOA did not initiate instant surge broadcasting and increased online presence.
 Months into the crisis, the VOA Ukrainian Service still did not have enough staff to regularly update its website and social media pages.
 Radio Free Europe/Radio Liberty (RFE/RL), which is more independent of IBB than VOA, was able to launch a more effective surge of news reporting but had to rely largely on its own resources for funding the surge.